rishisubedi/SageDeployment/README.md

-# My First Sentiment Analysis Deployment using the Amazon SageMaker
+# Sentiment Analysis Deployment using the Amazon SageMaker

 This project is part of the Udacity Nanodegree Program where I deploy the sentiment analysis application entirely with the API gateway provided by the Amazon.